k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/13_custom_ws_java_annotations.md

 ### Web services methods within the Logic Java file

-When creating a new webservice java file, the web service is added as a method within the public class Logic in the java logic file k2_ws.java .
+When creating a new web service Java file, the web service is added as a method within the public class Logic in the Java logic file k2_ws.java .
 In the example below we have added 6 methods, each of which is configured with a different set of annotations and properties:
 - testWSannotations1(),
 - testWSannotations2(),